jabolopes/csvstruct/README.md

 The first row of the CSV data is the header and it must be present.

-Each header column contains the name of a component followed optionally by a period `.` and a field name, e.g., `MyComponent.MyField`.
-It's also allowed to specify only the component name, e.g., `MyComponent`.
+Each header column contains the name of a component followed by a period `.` and a field name, e.g., `MyComponent.MyField`.

-The `MyComponent` must correspond to a Go type with the same name.
-Package names associated with the type are not used.
-For example, if the full Go type name is `mypackage.MyComponent`, only `MyComponent` is used.

-If a field name is given, e.g., `MyField`, it must be a valid field of `MyComponent` and it must be capitalized (i.e., exported).
+The `MyComponent.MyField` must be valid, i.e., `MyComponent` must be a valid field name of the type `T` passed to `NewReader`, and `MyField` must be a valid field of `MyComponent`.

-If a field name is not given, then the component is default initialized and returned by `Reader.Read`.
-This allows adding default initialized components to entities through CSV, without having to add special rules in the CSV parsing code.
+If a cell is not given, then it's field is default initialized according to the default initialization of Go.
+For example, pointers are default initialized to `nil` and value types are default initialized to `0`, empty structs, empty arrays, etc.

 It's not required to put in the CSV header all the fields of `MyComponent`.
 Rather, only the fields that should be imported by those CSV data are present.

-It's possible to have multiple CSV headers.
-The library caller must be able to determine when a new CSV header is about to come up as the next row.
-In this case, the caller can use `Reader.Clear`, optionally followed by `Reader.SetSchema`, to start a new table of CSV data.

 ### Data rows